UPDATE: Taiwan Legal Research

 - 新編六法參照法令判解全書 (林紀東, etc. eds. rev. ed., 2005).

 Note that judicial decisions are generally not considered as primary sources of law in Taiwan except judicial interpretations issued by the Council of Grand Justices.
-It is only discussed Judicial Decisions may be found at Judicial Yuan’s case searching database (takes a while to load at times), which contains decisions of national courts on all levels and local courts.
+It is only discussed Judicial Decisions may be found at Judicial Yuan’s case searching database, which contains decisions of national courts on all levels and local courts.
 Date of coverage varies but can be found here (takes a while to load and is also available in English).
 Selective decisions may also be found on Judicial Yuan’s official gazette online (1994- ).
 In addition, the Supreme Court of Taiwan also publishes a few collections of judicial decisions and resolutions in print:

 - 最高法院, 最高法院判例要旨: 中華民國16年 － 94 年/Precedents and Resolutions of the Supreme Court, Taiwan: 1927-2005 (2007).